 #> $subtracted

-can also contain a data frame (or tibble), both of
+#> [1] -1matsindf_apply() and data frames.dat can also contain a data frame (or tibble), both of

 which are fancy lists.
-When .dat
+When .dat is a data frame or tibble,

-the output of matsindf_apply()
+the output of matsindf_apply() is a tibble, and

-acts like a specialized dplyr::mutate()
+FUN acts like a specialized dplyr::mutate(),

-adding new columns at the right of .dat
+adding new columns at the right of .dat.

 matsindf_apply(.dat = data.frame(str_a = c("1", "3"), b = c(2, 4)),